loppy1243/cmse401-git/homework/HW4/README.md

 well; what I should have done was make each timing set its own branch and rebased the changes in the scripts onto each of these, but oh well.

+You can `git tag` and `git branch` to list tags and branches, and `git checkout
+<tag-or-branch>` to load that version of the code.
+A simple `make -B bench` will guarantee a
+benchmarking build of that code.

 # Chronological Comments on Timing Data
 I cannot really begin to explain these results, but Most comparisons were done using `images/earth.png`, since it is the largest and so most